dthain/compilers-fa25/bminor.md

 }
 ```

-## Questions and Clarifications
+## Standards Committee Clarifications

-Many fine-grained questions about exceptions and corner cases come up
-during the semester.
-Clarifications will be posted here as they are decided.
+Working out all the corner cases of a language from a specification
+is a surprising amount of work.
+Even a good informal statement of a language
+can leave a number of details uncertain.
+At various points in the semester,
+we will hold "standards committee" meetings to discuss and vote on any
+ambiguous aspects of the specification.

-### Scanning
+### Scanning (1.X)

-- **Q: Is `""` a valid string literal?**
+- **Q1.0: Is `""` a valid string literal?**

 A: Yes, two double quotes represents an empty string consisting only of the null terminator.

-- **Q: Is this a valid string literal?**
+- **Q1.1: Is this a valid string literal?**
 ```
 "hello
 world"